atomjump/atomjumpcom-content-only/messaging-user-guide.md

 Note, a Twitter reply will always be public, and you do not need a Twitter account.
 A message will automatically be sent from our AtomJump account saying that there is a message waiting for them on the forum you are currently on.
 It is up to them as to whether they will read their Twitter messages and respond.

 ## To Become a Forum Subscriber
-If you don’t yet have an account, or you don’t want one immediately, you can do this by clicking ‘Settings’, enter your email address in the ‘Email’ field and click ‘Subscribe’.
+If you don’t yet have an account, or you don’t want one immediately, you can do this by clicking the red ‘crossed out’ ear icon, or clicking ‘Settings’, and entering your email address in the ‘Email’ field.
+Then click ‘Subscribe’.

 If you do have an account, you should log in first (with your email and password).
-Click ‘More’ for the password box, enter your password, click ‘Login’, and then in the ‘Settings’ page click ‘subscribe’.
+Click ‘More’ for the password box, enter your password, click ‘Login’, and then in the ‘Settings’ page click ‘subscribe’, or on the messaging page, click the red ‘crossed out’ ear icon.

-To unsubscribe from a subscribed forum, click ‘Settings’ and then ‘unsubscribe’ (after you are logged in).
+To unsubscribe from a subscribed forum, click ‘Settings’ and then ‘unsubscribe’ (after you are logged in), or click the green ‘ear’ icon on the messaging page.

 ## To Set up a Group
 Share the web address of your forum with your group.
 You can find this quickly on atomjump.org by tapping the ‘share’ icon in the top right hand corner.
 Each individual can then choose to become a forum subscriber to get ongoing notifications.